Fact or Fiction? Teeth Whitening Myths Busted

 Myth 5: Teeth whitening is for everyone

 You may not be suitable for teeth whitening if you have sensitive teeth, untreated cavities, exposed root surfaces or have existing large restorations on your front teeth.
 It is also not recommended for children under the age of 16, pregnant or breastfeeding women, or anyone with a peroxide allergy.
-Consult your dentist on whether teeth whitening may be suitable for you.
+Consult a dentist on whether teeth whitening may be suitable for you.